-At the community level, peer-education programmes, such as the BCC LBSE were identified as an enablers.
-Among the program beneficiaries, males mentioned that such programmes are beneficial because they provide knowledge about sex education and HIV.
+At the community level, peer-education programmes, such as the BCC LBSE were identified as an enabler.
+Among the programs beneficiaries, males mentioned that such programmes are beneficial because they provided knowledge about sex education and HIV.
 They further stated that "sexual education in schools is very beneficial for young people because it allows us to know the dangers that can be associated with practicing sex."
-(BM, #10, 18-years) Moreover, beneficiary females shared that they give a chance to young women who are not proactive to learn and safely practice sex, characterized by "important for young women who ashamed to talk about sex."
-(BF, #17, 16-years) When both non-beneficiary males and females were asked about the potential of having such programmes in their schools, they all agreed that their schools needed these programs.
+(BM, #10, 18-years oreover, beneficiary females shared that they give a chance to young women who are not proactive to learn and safely practice sex, characterized by "important for young women who ashamed to talk about sex."
+(BF, #17, 16-years then both non-beneficiary males and females were asked about the potential of having such programmes in their schools, they all agreed that their schools needed these programs.